rekalogika/rekalogika.dev/docs/collections/02-implementations/04-array-collection.md

 ## Limitation

 The problem will also happen with `fetch` set to `EAGER`, or when the collection is initialized before the `matching()` is called.
-Unfortunately, it is impossible to fix using this solution.
+Unfortunately, this problem is impossible to workaround outside Doctrine.

 However, if you can afford to fetch the collection eagerly, then you can afford to use `filter()` instead.
 Unlike `matching()`, `filter()` is always consistent